Clem-0000/deezer-mac-popup-controller/readme.md

     # or
     # yarn install
     ```
-3. (Optional - If you plan to package the application) Build instructions:
+3. Build the application:
+    To create a distributable application (e.g., a `.dmg` file on macOS), run:
     ```bash
-    npm run package # TODO
+    npm run build
     ```
+    This will compile the TypeScript code and then use `electron-builder` to package the application.
+The output will typically be in a `dist` folder.

 ## Usage

+### Development

-1. Launch the application:
+1. Launch the application in development mode:
     ```bash
     npm start
     # or
     # yarn start
     ```
+    This command will first build the project and then launch Electron.
 A Deezer icon will appear in your menubar.
 Click on it to display the current track information and playback controls.
+    If this is your first time using the app, you may need to open the full Deezer page loaded by the app and enter your credentials.

+### Production (Using the Built Application)

+1. After running `npm run build` (see Installation steps), navigate to the `dist` folder (or the specified output directory).
+2. You will find the packaged application (e.g., `Deezer Menubar.dmg` on macOS).
+3.  **On macOS:**
+    - Open the `.dmg` file.
+    - Drag the `Deezer Menubar.app` icon to your `Applications` folder.
+    - Launch the application from your `Applications` folder.
+      The Deezer icon will appear in your menubar.

 ## Technologies Used